devapps/jeb/README.md

 1) Download the given <a href="https://github.com/VSoft-Technologies/jeb/raw/master/apk/jeb.apk">apk</a> file into an android device (running with lollipop and below).

 2) Install the apk.
-If required you need to allow apps from untrusted sources to be installed.
+If required you need to allow installtion of apps from untrusted sources.

 3) Go to app settings and enable all the permissions for the app.